scazan/access-zones/DB.md

 # PostgreSQL Database Structure for RBAC Zones

-This document describes a PostgreSQL database schema designed to work with the `rbac-zones` library for managing role-based access control with zone-based permissions.
+This document describes a PostgreSQL database schema designed to work with the `access-zones` library for managing role-based access control with zone-based permissions.

 ## Overview